Basis of Presentation and Summary of Significant Accounting Policies |

 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which updates the requirements related to financial reporting for leasing arrangements, including requiring lessees to recognize an operating lease with a term greater than one year on their consolidated balance sheets as a right-of-use (“ROU”) asset and corresponding lease liability, measured at the present value of the lease payments.
 Upon adoption, lessees must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements or they may record the amount in the year in which the ASU is adopted.
 The accounting applied by a lessor is largely unchanged from that applied under previous Topic 840.
 For example, the vast majority of operating leases should remain classified as operating leases, and lessors should continue to recognize lease income for those leases on a generally straight-line basis over the lease term.
 In June of 2020 the FASB issued ASU 2020-05 which extended the adoption of Topic 842 for one year.
 As a result, the Company will adopt the standard as of January 1, 2022 using the modified retrospective transition method as of the adoption date.
 The Company expects to elect the package of transition practical expedients, which allows them to carry forward their historical assessment of (1) whether contracts are or contain leases, (2) lease classification, and (3) initial direct costs.
 In addition, the Company expects to elect the practical expedient that allows lessees the option to account for lease and non lease components together as a single component for all classes of underlying assets.

+The preliminary impact of adoption, assuming no changes in the Company’s leasing arrangements, is expected to result in recognition of additional ROU assets and lease liabilities for operating leases in the range of approximately $46.0 to $50.0 million, and $50.0 to $54.0 million, respectively, as of January 1, 2022.
+The Company does not expect a material impact on the consolidated statements of operations and comprehensive income or consolidated statements of cash flows.
+The Company is continuing its assessment, which may identify additional impacts Topic 842 could have on our consolidated financial statements, through the end of the first quarter of 2022.
 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which requires the measurement and recognition of expected credit losses for financial assets held at amortized cost, and includes the Company's accounts receivable, certain financial instruments and contract assets.
 ASU 2016-13 results in more timely recognition of credit losses.
 For non-public companies, adoption is required for fiscal years beginning after December 15, 2022, including interim periods within fiscal years beginning after December 15, 2022.
 As a result, the Company expects to adopt the standard as of January 1, 2023 and is currently evaluating the expected impact of adoption on the financial statements.